 Holiday plants may be confused for food by our pets.
-Side effects include irritation, vomiting, and diarrhea more life-threatening conditions.
+Side effects include irritation, vomiting, and diarrhea as well as more life-threatening conditions.
 Be especially cautious of the following if you choose to display them in your home:

-- Lilies (all varieties, including Easter Lily, Amaryllis): These can cause acute renal (kidney) failure in our feline friends (it is very important if your cat eats any type of Lily plant that you seek immediate veterinary care)
+- Lilies (all varieties, including Easter Lily, Amaryllis): these can cause acute renal (kidney) failure in our feline friends.
+It is very important if your cat eats any type of Lily plant that you seek immediate veterinary care

 - Mistletoe

 - Poinsettias

 - Holly

-- Pine tree needles and sap
+- · Pine tree needles and sap

 - Christmas Cactus